liiamarl/6-axis-robot-V2/README.md

 you will find the python code in the "programme" directory.
-The full CAD assembly is here in step file. you can also find the electrical drawings.
+The full CAD assembly is here in step file (robot_assembly.zip). you can also find the electrical drawings.
 There is also a little presentation pdf with pictures of it.